Magnar Lundemo

 Magnar Lundemo (4 March 1938 in Meråker – 7 January 1987 in Meråker) was a Norwegian cross-country skier and track and field athlete.
 As a skier he participated in two Olympic Games and placed fourth at the 1962 World Championships.
 In the athletics he took several national titles, and recorded one nineteenth place at the 1962 European Championships.
 He was also a coach.

 Skiing

 He was national champion in cross-country skiing (15 kilometres) in 1961.
 He placed fourth in the same event at the Nordic World Ski Championships 1962, and also participated in the 1960 and 1964 Winter Olympics.
 In 1960 he placed sixteenth in the 30 km event, while in 1964 he placed eighth in the 15 km event and fourth in the 4 × 10 km relay event.
 Teammates in the latter event were Erling Steineide, Einar Østby and Harald Grønningen.
 Lundemo later coached the Norwegian national cross-country skiing team from 1978 to 1984.

-He represented the club IL Varden in Meråker.
+He represented the club IL Varden in Meråker Municipality.
 A statue of him was erected in Meråker in 1991.
 He was also decorated with the Egeberg Honorary Prize (Egebergs Ærespris) for successful sportspeople of multiple sports, in 1962.
 Ole Ellefsæter, the next winner of this prize, was a skier-runner as well.